Yoko Gushiken

 Yoko Gushiken (具志堅 用高, Gushiken Yōkō) is a Japanese former professional boxer who competed from 1974 to 1981.
 He held the WBA light-flyweight title from 1976 to 1981, making a total of 13 successful defences.
 Following his retirement from boxing, he remains popular in Japan as a tarento having signed a contract with Ohta Production.
-He is well known in Japan for his comical trademark looks of perm afro hair style.
+He is well known in Japan for his trademark hair style.

 Gushiken was inducted in 2015 to the International Boxing Hall of Fame.

 Biography

 Gushiken was known for having strong stamina, allowing him to pressure opponents into mistakes after many rounds.
 His southpaw stance allowed him to take advantage of many mistakes, usually by throwing unexpected combinations of punches instead of waiting for counterpunch opportunities.

 His popularity centered in mainland Japan, where he was known by the nickname Kanmuriwashi (Fierce Eagle) and crowds were normally sold out.
 He quickly rose through the amateur ranks and won All-Japan in high school.